mxagar/asl_alphabet_image_classification/README.md

 - `test`: 15,000 observations (20%)
 - labels: 25 (`A-Z`)

 The dataset is well balanced: each character has around 2,400 observations in the `train` split and around 600 in the `test` split.
+Additionally, the images require very little pre-processing:

+- Pixel values were mapped to `[0,1]`.
+- Images were converted into numpy arrays or tensors.
+- In the case of transfer learning, pixel values were scaled to the region in which the pre-trained model was fit into ImageNet.

 ## How to Use This